-range 140h through 15Fh, to allow for simple low-cost daughter board designs.
-The User Chip Select uses the 386EX CS0# signal.
-This can be easily reprogrammed to be at any I/O location or memory range.
-All Technologic Systems 3000 and 5000 series products support the User Chip Select feature.
+Pin B19 (normally not used) has been reassigned to be a User Chip Select.
+This active low signal decodes the I/O address range 140h through 15Fh, to allow for simple low-cost daughter board designs.
+This can be reprogrammed to be at any I/O location or memory range.
+All Technologic Systems 3000 and 5000 series products will support the User Chip Select feature.